Juan Sin Ropa: Style and themes

 Through its title, the film is associated with the legend of Santos Vega, a mythical gaucho hero who is defeated by a diabolic being called Juan Sin Ropa in a payada song duel.
 While the original Juan Sin Ropa character "represents the onset of a modern Argentina in which the state's sovereignty over its territory spells the end of the gaucho's way of life", the Juan Sin Ropa film "shifts the signifier of modernity away from the mysterious supernatural character onto a gaucho protagonist who, unlike Santos Vega's passing into history, is able to successfully negotiate the transition from a traditional rural economy to the urban industrial economy."
 As noted by hispanist Matt Losada:

 The original story's social Darwinism—shared by [Leopoldo] Lugones, who considers the gaucho unfit for a modern rationalized economy and thus destined to be replaced by the criollo elite—is neutralized as Juan Sin Ropas protagonist manages to refashion himself for success in the new capitalist economy.
-In my reading, this new lineage is less important as an attempt to redeem the already disappeared gaucho than as a transference oof his symbolic capital (as authentically Argentine) to the recently disembarked proletariat.
+In my reading, this new lineage is less important as an attempt to redeem the already disappeared gaucho than as a transference of his symbolic capital (as authentically Argentine) to the recently disembarked proletariat.